When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Your modem acts as a link between the internet and your local network.
 The term modem is the short form for modulator-demodulator.

-In the past, modems helped modulate telephone line signals to facilitate the encoding and transmission of digital data across them and demodulation and decoding at the other end.
+In the past, modems modulated telephone line signals to facilitate the encoding and transmission of digital data across them and the demodulation and decoding at the other end.

-Many modern broadband connections such as satellite and cable hardly operate similarly.
-However, experts adopted the term modem because people were already conversant with the device and linked it to an internet connection.
+Many modern broadband connections, such as satellite and cable, operate differently.
+However, experts adopted the term modem because people were already familiar with the device and linked it to an internet connection.

 A modem connects to the network based on your connection type.
-It can plug into any form of infrastructure that you have like satellite, telephone, cable, or fiber.
+It can plug into any infrastructure, such as satellite, telephone, cable, or fiber.

-It then offers you a basic Ethernet cord output which you can plug into a single PC or router and receive an internet connection.
+It then offers a basic Ethernet cord output, which you can plug into a single PC or router to receive an internet connection.

-A modem communicates with your ISP, and as a result, you will need the right one that works best with the ISP’s infrastructure.
+A modem communicates with your ISP, so you will need the right one that works best with the ISP’s infrastructure.

 Understanding the Router and What It Does